Brook Trout Fishing Above the Barriers

 The gear:

-When choosing a fly rod for any species you want to take into account the size of the fish you are targeting, and the size of the flies you will be throwing.
-That makes 3, 4, and 5wt rods great options for brook trout since many of the fish will be less than 12” (with a possibility of finding them in the mid to upper teens), and the flies you will use can easily be thrown on a rod of those weights.
-Next, you will need to decide on the length of the rod, which should be determined by the size of the river and the amount of overhanging, fly-grabbing, branches.
+When choosing a fly rod for any species, you want to consider the size of the fish you’re targeting and the size of the flies you’ll be throwing.
+This makes 3, 4, and 5wt rods great options for brook trout since many of the fish will be less than 12” (with a possibility of finding them in the mid to upper teens), and the flies you’ll use can easily be thrown on a rod of those weights.
+Next, you’ll need to decide on the rod length, which should be determined by the size of the river and the amount of overhanging branches that grab flies.
 Rods in the 7’ to 8’6” length are ideal for brushy areas, but standard 9’ or even 10’ rods have their benefits too.
 A standard 9’ 5wt or 4wt is hard to beat.
-Any reel will do, and your fly line choice should be a standard weight-forward floating line that matches the weight of your rod.
+Any reel will work, and your fly line should be a standard weight-forward floating line that matches your rod’s weight.
 I don’t always use a tapered leader, but when I do it’s when I’m fishing for brook trout.
 There are great fly fishing combos that take the guesswork out of your purchase.
 If you are looking for a great introductory fly fishing kit, then you should check out the 9’ 5wt Orvis Clearwater Outfit that comes with everything you need except the flies.

 Finding Water:

-For me, finding water typically starts with the MNDNR Trout Stream Finder to get a broad idea of where to start.
-I will then narrow down a section of the river by using some type of aerial imagery to find accessible stretches of water.
-These sections I’m looking for are considered “above the barrier” since they are located further upstream of barriers that stop Lake Superior’s anadromous fish.
-Then I will pinpoint sections of water that have converging streams, as well as a few larger pools or bends that may hold larger numbers of fish.
-Brook trout need cold water, and in the middle of summer, when the temperatures start to rise, they will congregate in areas where the water stays cooler.
-Once you are finally on the water and searching for the most productive water to find some brook trout, it’s good to remember - wood is good, but the foam is home.
+Finding water typically starts with the MNDNR Trout Stream Finder to get a broad idea of where to start.
+I then narrow down a river section using aerial imagery to find accessible stretches of water.
+These sections are considered “above the barrier” since they’re located upstream of barriers that stop Lake Superior’s anadromous fish.
+Then I pinpoint sections with converging streams and larger pools or bends that may hold good numbers of fish.
+Brook trout need cold water, and in midsummer when temperatures rise, they congregate in areas where water stays cooler.
+Once you’re on the water searching for productive spots, remember—wood is good, but the foam is home.